Guru Ram Das: Wedding hymn

 The laavan verses of Guru Ram Das are recited with clockwise circumambulation around Guru Granth Sahib in a Sikh wedding.

 Guru Ram Das, along with Guru Amar Das, is credited with various parts of the Anand and Laavan composition in Suhi mode.
 It is a part of the ritual of four clockwise circumambulations of the Sikh scripture by the bride and groom to solemnize their marriage in the Sikh tradition.
 This was intermittently used, and its use lapsed in late 18th century.
 However, sometime in 19th or 20th century, by conflicting accounts, the composition of Guru Ram Das came back in use along with the Anand Karaj ceremony, replacing the Hindu ritual of circumambulation around the fire.
 The composition of Guru Ram emerged to be one of the bases of the British colonial era Anand Marriage Act of 1909.

-The wedding hymn was composed by Guru Ram Das for his own daughter's wedding.
 The first stanza of the Laavan hymn by Guru Ram Das refers to the duties of the householder's life to accept the Guru's word as guide, remember the Divine Name.
 The second verse and circle remind the singular One is encountered everywhere and in the depths of the self.
 The third speaks of the Divine Love.
 The fourth reminds that the union of the two is the union of the individual with the Infinite.